Project-KeL/KeL/README.md

 ```

 ## Keys and locks
 The central symbol in KeL is `:`.
 It is 'blank-sensitive' meaning the characters surrounding it (including non-glyph characters) are significant.
-To simplify, a word right before `:` is called a _key_ and a word right after a _lock_, everything is a key by default so a key alone does not need `:` right after it.
+To simplify, a word right before `:` is called a _key_ and a word right after a _lock_.Everything is a key by default so a key alone does not need `:` right after it.
+The `.` is right blank-sensitive.
+These symbols are the only ones to have this property.

 There are three other important symbols called _commands_.
 1. `#` refers to declarations or other actions to be executed at compile-time.